synshop/rtfm/docs/Equipment/Danger Room/Wood Lathe.md

 <hr style="border-top: 3px solid #333;">

 !!! note

     The sections below cover the very, very bare basics to get users started.
-        - Sizes of tools will not be included as manufacturers from Europe measure the inside flute distance, whereas Canadian and American manufacturers measure the bar stock.
+Sizes of gouge tools will differ as manufacturers from Europe measure the inside flute distance, whereas Canadian and American manufacturers measure the bar stock.

 ### Gouges